 When testing the “Jervis & George” brand reusable glass baby food container pictured here (with markings to 2 ounces and 60 ml and a green plastic top), all of the white painted markings on the outside of the glass were positive for unsafe levels of lead.

 The amount of lead in the painted markings on this particular jar was higher than 5,000 ppm lead – a level above even the regulatory threshold (minimum) by which legacy lead paint is officially considered by HUD to be “lead paint” and far above the modern regulatory standard of 90 ppm lead set for the maximum allowable level of Lead in the paint or coating on children’s products.

 To share this post on Facebook, click here.
 TIA!

 The white-painted markings were also positive for traces of cadmium, which is a known carcinogen.

 Continue reading below for specific details, context, and concerns as well as the exact XRF readings for the lead levels found on the jar pictured.

 Click here to see a good lead-free choice!

-Separately, the Department of Housing and Urban Development (HUD) allocates funds to intervene and provide lead hazard remediation in homes owned or occupied by low income families with young children if the paint is at or ABOVE 5,000 ppm lead (or the near equivalent measurement of 1 milligram of lead per centimeter squared of painted area.)
-Said another way, the modern threshold for federal intervention (the level at which HUD acknowledges house paint has “too much lead” and is absolutely unsafe) is 5,000 ppm lead.
+Separately, the Department of Housing and Urban Development (HUD) allocates funds to intervene and provide lead hazard remediation in homes owned or occupied by low-income families with young children if the paint is at or ABOVE 5,000 ppm lead (or the near equivalent measurement of 1 milligram of lead per centimeter squared of the painted area.)
+Said another way, the modern threshold for federal intervention (the level at which HUD acknowledges house paint has “too much lead” and is absolutely unsafe) is 5,000 ppm Lead.